 Download the software of your choice and start practicing today—it's the best way to improve your art and stay motivated.

-At CG Spectrum, we have specialized online digital painting courses to prepare you for an exciting career in the entertainment industry.
+At CG Spectrum, we have specialized online digital art courses to prepare you for an exciting career in the entertainment industry.
 Learn from industry experts, get support from award-winning digital painting mentors in the business, and gain the skills you need to get hired by some of the biggest entertainment studios in the world.
 Classes start every month.
 Learn more about digital painting and start your journey as a digital painter!